Bairdo/gasket/docs/README.authenication.md

 ## 'Features'
 - 802.1X in SDN environment.
-- Captive Portal Fallback when host unresponsive to attempts to authenticate via 802.1X.
 - Fine grained access control, assign ACL rules that match any 5 tuple (Ethernet src/dst, IP src/dst & transport src/dst port) or any Ryu match field for that matter, not just putting user on a VLAN.
 - Authentication Servers can communicate with a RADIUS Server (FreeRADIUS, Cisco ISE, ...).
 - Support faucet.yaml 'include' option (see limitations below).